kaypeter87/kaypeter.com/content/notes/lockscreen-onsuspend/index.md

 ![suspend-issue](img/suspendgif.gif)

-Kind of annoying behavior, especially if someone opens your laptop, they'd be able to look at what you were doing, albeit for a second.
+Kind of annoying behavior, especially if someone opens your laptop.
+They'd be able to look at what you were doing before the suspend, albeit for a second.
+So I started digging through ${insert your favorite search engine} for clues on what is causing this issue.

+The betterlockscreen [AUR]() package installs not only the binary, but also the systemd unit file whose sole purpose is to lock on suspend/sleep.